-Alright folks, we’ve put the Df through its paces and now that Adobe has finally released a Camera Raw update that allows us to check out Df images in Lightroom 5.3, we’re ready to publish a few samples as well as an initial report!
+Alright folks, we’ve put the Df through its paces and now that Adobe has finally released a Camera Raw update that allows us to check out Df images in Lightroom 5.3, we’re ready to publish a few samples as well as our official Nikon DF Review.

 The approach we’re going to take will be as follows: First, I think there are a few key concerns that need to be addressed regarding the Df.
 Unfortunately on the internet speculation can quickly turn into popular opinion, which somehow turns into fact.
 So for those of you who have not yet tried out the Df for yourself, yet are already ranting or raving about how terrible or awesome the Df is, …pay attention!